jalhadeff/raspberry-amazon-dash/README.md

 # raspberry-amazon-dash
-Mimic an Amazon Dash with a Raspberry Pi
+Mimics an Amazon Dash with a Raspberry Pi

+Features
+1. It must launch on boot.
+2. Press "e" and it will send email.
+3. It will send emails using Amazon AWS SES
+4. Continous Integration, Auto-Update.
+5. Detect frequency and auto-send email.